 In the case of a school like RPS, the word ‘house’ refers to a grouping of students, rather than to a particular building.
 Students are divided into a number of houses, which are often named after saints, famous historical alumni or notable regional landmarks.

-RPS has rich and varied curricular and extra curricular programme for students to participate in, ranging from enterprise, community and charitable work, to musical, dramatic, sporting and artistic endeavors.
+RPS has a rich and varied extra-curricular programme for students to participate in, ranging from enterprise, community and charitable work, to musical, dramatic, sporting and artistic endeavours.
 There are so many ways in which our students involve themselves in the wider life of the school that it seems only fitting to ensure that the house system is used as a vehicle to reward student participation.
 The House system is about rewarding the school body for the exceptional work that goes on.
-It aims to foster a sense of pride and encourages students to take on the leadership of all house activity, and a chance to give back to school life..
+It aims to foster a sense of pride and encourages students to take on the leadership of all house activity and a chance to give back to school life..

 The House Names